 Diabetes issues can make foot infections even more serious.
 If you suffer from diabetes, even a tiny cut on your toe from an ingrown toenail can quickly become infected.
 Diabetes also affects nerve sensitivity and the amount of blood flow to your infected toe.
 If you have diabetes, see a foot doctor in New York.

 Do you have any questions about Ingrown Toenails treatment in NYC?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists, please contact our office for consultation.
+Would you like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists?
+Please contact our office for a consultation.